billynewport/datasurface/docs/Datastores.md

 ## Dataset partitioning

 Producers specify a partitioning strategy for ingestion as part of their metadata.
 This works in terms of splitting the data for efficient ingestion.
 The problem is consumers, in my experience, sometimes want a different partitioning strategy.
 Re-partitioning a dataset is actually very expensive to do.
 For now, consumers cannot specify alternative partitioning strategies but this is something that could be added in the future.

+## Datastores requiring approval of Consumers

+It's possible for a Workspace/DSG to use a dataset without the Datastore owner knowing.
+If that consumer was used for critical reporting or regulatory reporting then if the data producer doesn't know about it then this can cause issues down the line with expectations.

+Every datastore can specify an optional set of consumers who are allowed to use the datastore.
+These approvals if specified will be used to check that a consumer is allowed to use the datastore.
+The linting for teh consumer will fail if the consumer is not approved by the producer.
+The producer can then approve the consumer by adding the consumer (Workspace name/DSG name/dataset name) to the datastore.
+At which point the consumer linting will pass they refresh to a version of the model which has the approval.

+This approval mechanism is optional.
+A Data producer whose approval set is None has disabled this feature.
+If they specify even an empty set then approval is required.